Food Service Announcements

 The Food and Nutrition Services Program operates as a non-profit by balancing the budget through meal sales, á la carte sales, and State/Federal reimbursement; the program does not rely on the General Fund for support.
 Because á la carte items are not part of a USDA reimbursable meal, all these purchases must be paid in full at the time of sale either in cash or using funds on the student’s account.

 What exactly is á la carte?

-An a la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus for the components that make a complete meal).
-All of the following items sold separately, as individual items, are considered a la carte:
+An á la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus for the components that make a complete meal).
+All of the following items sold separately, as individual items, are considered á la carte:

 - A second serving of the main entrée, also called second entrée or super (for example, a second slice of pizza).

 - An entrée sold by itself (entrée only) without the rest of the components that make a meal

 To give students more options, we also offer a variety of snacks and drinks for purchase.
 The majority of these items are offered at the Middle and High School level but there are a few at our Meridian Park location.
-All of our a la carte snacks and drinks comply with USDA Smart Snack Regulations.
+All of our á la carte snacks and drinks comply with USDA Smart Snack Regulations.
 To set limits to your student's á la carte purchases, log in to Family Access and follow these instructions.

 Our meals are planned to comply with the USDA standards for the National School Lunch and Breakfast Programs.
 Click the link to view the current standards document: USDA Nutrition Standards.